gearpump/gearpump/README.md

 #####This is an on-going effort, and not mature yet.
 There is no at least once or exactly once, load balance yet, though we want to build support for those in weeks.
-We will update the wiki about the detailed status, the design, and the plan as soon as possible.
+We will update the wiki about the detailed status, th e design, and the plan as soon as possible.

 GearPump